Photos: Explosion Leaves Beirut In Shatters

 toggle caption

-A blast destroyed a silo at the port in Beirut.
-Several hours after the blast, emergency crews still were not been able to reach all of the wounded people in their homes, the Lebanese Red Cross said.
+The blast destroyed a silo at the port in Beirut.
+Several hours after the blast, emergency crews still had not been able to reach all of the wounded people in their homes, the Lebanese Red Cross said.

 STR/AFP via Getty Images